avoidwork/tiny-fifo/README.md

 ## keys
 ### Method

-Returns an `Array` of cache item keys.
+Returns an `Array` of cache item keys

 	return {Array} Array of keys